DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 * **Nightly Releases**: packages in nightly releases are built each night using the heads of their `develop` and `production/v4` branches.
 Depending on whether it's the far detector stack or the near detector stack, and whether it's a develop or production build, these are generally labeled either as `NFD_<branch>_<YY><MM><DD>_<OS>` (far detector) or `NND_<branch>_<YY><MM><DD>_<OS>` (near detector).
 E.g. `NFD_DEV_240716_A9` is the AL9 nightly develop build for the far detector on July 16th, 2024, and `NFD_PROD4_250202_A9` is the v4 production nightly build on February 2, 2025.

-* **Frozen Releases**: a frozen release typically comes out every couple of months, and only after extensive testing supervised by a Release Coordinator.
+* **Stable Releases**: a stable release typically comes out every couple of months, and only after extensive testing supervised by a Release Coordinator.
 Depending on whether it's the far detector stack or the near detector stack, this is labeled as `fddaq-vX.Y.X-<OS>` or `nddaq-vX.Y.Z-<OS>`, e.g., `fddaq-v4.4.4-a9`.

-* **Candidate Releases**: a type of release meant specifically for frozen release testing.
+* **Candidate Releases**: a type of release meant specifically for stable release testing.
 Generally labeled as `fddaq-vX.Y.Z-rc<candidate iteration>-<OS>` or `nddaq-vX.Y.Z-rc<candidate iteration>-<OS>`.
 For example, `fddaq-v4.4.0-rc4-a9` is the fourth release candidate for the AL9 build of `fddaq-v4.4.0`.

 The majority of work areas are set up to build against the most recent nightly release.
 To do so, run:
 ```sh